wein.plus

 Grape juice

-Term (also grape sweet must) for a grape must that has undergone further treatment.
-Further fermentation is stopped by adding sulphur (for certain organic products, however, this is only permitted to a very limited extent or not at all).
-An existing alcohol content of up to 1% vol. is tolerated or permitted by wine law.
-If necessary, certain substances such as sugar or fruit pulp separated during processing (for the purpose of flavouring) are added back to the grape juice.
-A concentrated grape must made from it by dehydration may not be further processed into wine or added to a wine.
+Term (also grape sweet must) for a further treated grape must.
+Further fermentation is stopped by adding sulphur (although this is only permitted to a very limited extent or not at all for certain organic products).
+An alcohol content of up to 1% vol. is tolerated or permitted under wine law.
+If necessary, certain substances such as sugar or separated fruit pulp (for flavouring purposes) are added back to the grape juice.
+A grape must concentrate produced from this by dehydration may not be further processed into wine or added to a wine.
 See also RCGM (rectified concentrated grape must) and must.

 Voices of our members